 3. Prepare the chestnut mixture, stirring the cream into the chestnut paste.
 Set aside.

 4. In a heat-proof bowl, melt the chocolate and butter together until the mixture is smooth, over a pot of simmering water.
+Remove the bowl from the water bath.
 Gradually whisk in the sugar.
 Next, whisk in the eggs, one at a time, until thoroughly combined (make sure the mixture isn’t too hot and that you whisk quickly so the eggs don’t cook).
 Finally, whisk in the vanilla.

 5. In three additions, gently fold the flour mixture into the chocolate mixture just until well-combined.

-6. Into the prepared baking dish, pour in about half of the brownie mixture.
+6. Into the prepared baking dish, pour in about two thirds of the brownie mixture.
 Then, add small and evenly dispersed spoonfuls of the chestnut mixture on top of the brownie mixture.
-Next, gently drag a fork or skewer through the chestnut mixture to create a swirled or marbled appearance.
+Add the remaining brownie batter to the pan, leaving some of the chestnut puree exposed.
+After that, gently drag a fork or skewer through the chestnut mixture to create a swirled or marbled appearance.

-8. Bake at 160°C / 325°F for 40-45 minutes, until a skewer inserted into the center of the brownies comes out with a few moist crumbs attached.
+7. Bake at 160°C / 325°F for about 30-40 minutes, until a skewer inserted into the center of the brownies comes out with a few moist crumbs attached.

 Please note: The original recipe says to let the brownies cool for about 2 hours on a wire rack before lifting them neatly out of the pan with the foil.
 I usually can’t wait that long and eat the brownies while they’re still warm.